saylerb/mac-playbook/README.md

 * Use uri module instead of curl for github key
 * automate changing of default shell to zsh
 * check if zshrc back is actually working as intended
+* When running Vundle's plugin install, it exits with error code 1 Currently doing an ignore_error, but need to find a way around this